On the Folklore set and Dirichlet spectrum for matrices: Proof of Theorem

 Then for $\Gamma:=\Vert(1,1,\ldots,1)\Vert_2$ they have norms

 Thus we have to adjust the proof of the special case by the constant factor $\Gamma$ in the calculation, so that in order to finalize Step I we now need to pick

 to get \eqref{eq:zweier}.
 The reverse inequality \eqref{eq:einer} holds as well as we noticed that the vectors in \eqref{eq:vecin} are (essentially) the integer best approximations.
 We observed that \eqref{eq:frit} holds independent of $\Vert\cdot\Vert_2$.
+Note that again this step follows immediately via a different proof from the preprint~\cite[Corollary~1]{AginWeiss2024}.

 Finally, Step II is to again show the reverse inequalities \eqref{eq:trif} hold.
-This is done analogously to Lemma~\ref{lema} but in higher dimension, as in Moshchevitin~\cite[Theorem~12]{ngm}.
-Again essentially irrespective of the norm $\Vert\cdot\Vert_2$.
+This is done analogously to Lemma~\ref{lema} but in higher dimension, building up on ideas of Moshchevitin~\cite[Theorem~12]{ngm}.
+Again the claim is essentially irrespective of the norm $\Vert\cdot\Vert_2$.
 We state the according analogue of Lemma~\ref{lema} that we will prove analogously but without effort to make constants effective.

-\begin{lemma} Let $m,n$ be positive integers with $n\ge 2$ and $n\ne m+2$.
+\begin{lemma} Let $m,n$ be positive integers with $n\ge 2$, and $(m,n)\ne (1,3)$.
 Let $\Vert\cdot\Vert_1$ and $\Vert\cdot\Vert_2$ be any norms on $\R^n$ and $\R^m$ and $\Vert\cdot\Vert_1^{\prime}$ be the restriction of $\Vert\cdot\Vert_1$ to $\R^2$ as in \eqref{eq:pno}.
-Further let $V\in \R^{m\times 2}$ be any matrix with
+Further, let $V\in \R^{m\times 2}$ be any matrix with